allgreed/kasprowicz.pro/content/now.md

 I'm currently not in the process of producing the next thing.
 I'm in the process of producing *a* next me.
 This page is a part of it.

 ## Unemployment
+Had my taste of freedom, which hencerforth shall be known as my drug of choice.

+I'm slowly being affected by the lack of fun money.
+And by affected I mean constrained.
+It was insanely worth it so far, however I feel like now might be a good idea for the tide to turn.

 Actively landing a job.
+One that makes ka-ching.
 Preferably infrastructure / admin / (sigh) devops job - to get some solid experience in running production systems.

-I'm slowly being affected by the lack of fun money.
-And by affected I mean constrained.
-It was insanely worth it to have that time available to me.
-I had ideas, now I need to fund them.

 ## Mastermind